websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 When the call is complete, a new backup appears from your upload, on the _Backups_ page in the DXP Cloud console.

+## Update Your Project's Liferay Image Version

+You must update the version of the Liferay image your environment uses so that the upgraded database works correctly.

+Update these locations as needed to reflect the new version of Liferay DXP:

+* The `image` property in `liferay/LCP.json`.
+Check the [Services Changelogs](https://help.liferay.com/hc/en-us/sections/360006251311-Services-Changelog) for an updated image, and make sure the upgraded DXP version matches the version in the image (for example, `7.2` in `liferaycloud/liferay-dxp:7.2-4.0.7`).

+* The `liferay.workspace.docker.image.liferay` property in `liferay/gradle.properties`.
+Check the [Liferay DXP Docker Hub page](https://hub.docker.com/r/liferay/dxp/tags) for an image that matches your upgraded DXP version.

+When both of these image versions are updated, [deploy the changes](./deploying-to-the-liferay-service.md) to your chosen environment.
+This prepares the Liferay service for you to restore your uploaded backup.

 ## Restore the Backup

 Follow these steps to restore a backup to your chosen environment: